Carnivore diet

 Zinc is an essential component of more than 200 enzymes that play a critical role in metabolic pathways.
 Zinc also plays a role in gut function.
 Zinc supplementation in malnourished Bangladeshi children resulted in rapid reverse.

 Beef liver has the most bioavailable vitamin A out of any food in the world.
 But until now, it tasted like something from fear factor.
-If you’re interested in the first beef liver product that tastes good, check out my brand new beef liver crisps
+If you’re interested in the first beef liver product that tastes good, check out my brand new beef liver crisps.

 #6 Tap Water